Rupinder2002/Trinomial_Option_Pricing_Calculator_App/README.md

     2. **UP-IN**
     3. **DOWN-OUT**
     4. **DOWN-IN**
 4. <font color=royalblue>Note:Does not yet support dividend payments and rebates.
-Will be incoporated in future versions</font>
+Will be incorporated in future versions</font>